Are Alaska Criminal Records Public?

 Fax: (907) 269-5091

 Generally, a walk-in request is faster than a mail request, which takes an average of ten (10) business days.
 However, either method may be inconvenient under certain circumstances, especially if the requester needs the criminal record quickly.
 In such cases, interested persons use aggregate websites to perform a public criminal records search.
 This alternative is not only faster and cheaper but also, it is anonymous.
-The requester does not need the subject’s authorization to conduct a criminal records search.
+The requester does not need the subject’s authorization to conduct a criminal record search.
 Free public criminal record checks are also possible.
 However, the information obtained this way is not reliable.

 Are Arrest Records Public in Alaska?